 The red wine needs a long maturation period of up to ten years and more to completely remove the tannin hardness.
 The color changes from ruby to brick red.
 He is extremely durable, at least 25 years and longer.
 He rightly enjoys true cult character; the Italians call him "king of wines and wine of kings".
-The Barolo has 38 months, of which 18 months in wood, the Riserva 62 months of which 18 months in wood mature.
+The Barolo has 38 months, of which 18 months in wood, the Riserva 62 months, of which 18 months mature in wood.
 Both have a minimum alcohol content of 12.5% vol. There is also a bitter variant Barolo Chinato, with cinchona and other spices and is aufgespritet to about 16% vol alcohol content.
 From the mid-1990s, the young winemaker generation in particular began testing new winemaking techniques.
 These include short maceration times, mash heating and Barrique, As the best vintages apply in 1982, 1985, 1988, 1990, 1993, 1995, 1996, 1997 and 2000.